 Over five years, I imagined, researched and produced five books, in partnership with arts organisations or others interested in the idea.
 Each one deliberately focused on an aspect of artistic life that is not much valued by the contemporary art world.
 Each also shaped set out to be not just arts-led but collaborative, exploratory, open source and socially engaged.
 All five books can be downloaded from this website as PDFs (just click on the titles below).
 Printed copies are also available at £5 plus postage, while stocks last: just email me through the contact page if you want one.
 The books are:

-Considers the place of the village church as a focus of art, culture and community memory at a time of diminished religious observance; with photographs by François Matarasso.
+- The Light Ships: Church, Art and Community in the Lincolnshire Fens (2014) looks at village church as a focus of art, culture and community memory at a time of diminished religious observance; with photographs by François Matarasso.
 Published by Transported.